A refinement of Reznick's Positivstellensatz with applications to quantum information theory: Application to exponential de Finetti theorems

 \begin{remark} A similar result holds in the real case, where one has to replace the coefficients $q$ and $d[\cdot]$ by $q_\R$ and $d_\R[\cdot]$.
 The proof steps are identical, and one finds the following value for the base of the exponential

 We leave the details of the calculation to the reader. \end{remark}

 \textbf{Acknowledgments.} The authors would like to thank the Mathematisches Forschungsinstitut Oberwolfach (MFO) for providing a perfect working environment: this work was almost entirely done during a \emph{Research in Pairs} stay at the MFO.
-A.M-H acknowledges financial support from VILLUM FONDEN via the QMATH Centre of Excellence (Grant No. 10059).
+A.M-H acknowledges financial support from VILLUM FONDEN via the QMATH Centre of Excellence (Grant No. 10059) and from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie Action TIPTOP (grant no. 843414).
 I.N.'s research has been supported by the ANR projects {StoQ} {ANR-14-CE25-0003-01} and {NEXT} {ANR-10-LABX-0037-NEXT}.
+We thank Hamza Fawzi for pointing us to relevant literature.
 The authors would also like to thank Birgit Kraft for inspiring discussions.